Goldcoin1986/Tool-Cut-Video-V2-MAC/README.md

 Actively developed as a personal project.
 Built solo — architecture, pipeline, GUI, and packaging all designed and implemented end to end.

+## Feedback & Contributing

+Bug reports, feature ideas, and code review are all welcome — please open an [issue](../../issues) or a pull request.
+If you just want to say what you liked/didn't like about the code, that's welcome too.

+## License

+Released under the [MIT License](LICENSE) — free to use, modify, and distribute, including for commercial purposes.